 Despite our abundance of lakes and rivers more than two-thirds of Minnesotans get their drinking water from ground water (i.e., wells).
 Since septic systems discharge treated sewage into the ground, ultimately traveling to the ground water, they must be properly sited, designed, built and maintained to protect human health.

 For information regarding the County's standards and criteria for Septic Systems, please review County Ordinance No. 4 (PDF).

 Native Seed Mixes for Mounds

-If you're interested in shallow rooting native seed mixes designed for septic systems, please visit the Scott SWCD website at https://www.scottswcdtrees.com/seed-mixes and select septic system mix.
+If you're interested in shallow rooting native seed mixes designed for septic systems, please visit the Scott SWCD's Seed Mix page and select the septic system mix.

 - What is a compliance inspection?